powersemmi/notes/README.md

 # cli client place in './client'
 cd client
-# ./client.py command print help
+# If you run ./client.py you can see help info
 ./client.py <command> <args>

 # For loading test use: